-Shared education at Strule, a pioneering approach to deliver education in the region, is scheduled to be fully operational by September 2020 bringing together pupils from local schools of both traditions with representation from the controlled, maintained and voluntary school sectors.
+Shared education at Strule, a pioneering approach to deliver education in the region, will bring together pupils from local schools of both traditions with representation from the controlled, maintained and voluntary school sectors.

 The six schools involved are Arvalee School & Resource Centre, Christian Brothers Grammar School, Loreto Grammar School, Omagh Academy Grammar School, Omagh High School and Sacred Heart College.